HarmvZ/rpi_ws281x_mock/README.rst

-This package mocks the behavior of the rpi-ws281x library for testing purposes and to run projects that use rpi-ws281x on non Raspbian systems
+This package mocks the behavior of the `rpi_ws281x`_ Python library.
+This is used for testing a project that uses `rpi_ws281x`_ on non-Raspbian systems.
+Simply replace the pip installation of `rpi_ws281x` with `rpi_ws281x_mock` in your development environment to start using it.

 * Free software: MIT license